BrandevCode/BrandonChanWebsite/_posts/code/2020-07-15-How_I_Made_This_Website.md

 categories: [code]
 tags: [Website, Design, Javascript, HTML]
 maths: 1
-toc: 1
 snippet: 1
 comment: 1
 date: 2020-07-15
+img: /images/posts/notetheme.jpg
 ---

 {% include tip.html content="Keep in mind, this post will not be teaching you how to make a website but will help describe the process and resources I used to make mine." %}

-## Jekylling for the first time
+## Jekylling For The First Time

 <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a blog-aware static site generator that has been become popular in the recent years.
 After being adopted by GitHub and their easy to use website hosting platform <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, I decided to use this as the main tool for this website.
 This has been immensely useful as I am able to customize all of the components for the HTML, CSS and Javascript rather than being reliant on a third party service.